breandan/kotlingrad/README.md

 A similar technique is possible in Haskell, which is capable of a more powerful form of type-level computation, [type arithmetic](https://wiki.haskell.org/Type_arithmetic).
 Type arithmetic makes it easy to express [convolutional arithmetic](https://arxiv.org/pdf/1603.07285.pdf) and other arithmetic operations on shape variables (say, splitting a vector in half), which is currently not possible, or would require enumerating every possible combination of type literals.

-&lowast; Many less powerful type systems are still capable of performing arbitrary computation in the type checker.
+<sup>&lowast;</sup> Many type systems are still capable of performing arbitrary computation in the type checker.
 As specified, Java's type system is [known to be Turing Complete](https://arxiv.org/pdf/1605.05274.pdf).
 It may be possible to emulate a limited form of dependent types in Java by exploiting this property, although this may not computationally tractable due to the practical limitations noted by Grigore.

+<sup>&dagger;</sup> Statically generated code, shipped within the library.
+To regenerate these methods (e.g. using larger dimensions), a code generator is [provided](shipshape/src/main/kotlin/edu/mcgill/shipshape).

 #### Intermediate representation

 Kotlin∇ programs are [staged](#multi-stage-programming) into [Kaliningraph](https://github.com/breandan/kaliningraph), an experimental IR for graph computation.
-As written by the user, many graphs are computaionally suboptimal due to expression swell and parameter sharing.
+As written by the user, many graphs are computationally suboptimal due to expression swell and parameter sharing.
 To accelerate forward- and backpropagation, it is often advantageous to simplify the graph by applying the [reduction semantics](https://github.com/breandan/kotlingrad/blob/master/specification.md#semantics) in a process known as [graph canonicalization](https://en.wikipedia.org/wiki/Graph_canonization).
-Kaliningraph enables compiler-like optimizations over the graph such as expression simplification and analytic rootfinding, and supports features for visualization and debugging, e.g. in [computational notebooks](https://github.com/breandan/kotlingrad/blob/master/samples/notebooks/hello_kotlingrad.ipynb).
+Kaliningraph enables compiler-like optimizations over the graph such as expression simplification and analytic root-finding, and supports features for visualization and debugging, e.g. in [computational notebooks](https://github.com/breandan/kotlingrad/blob/master/samples/notebooks/hello_kotlingrad.ipynb).

 #### Property Delegation